Pre-shipment inspection China

 What should buyers confirm before forwarder pickup?

-Confirm final carton count, packing list, commercial invoice, carton condition, labels, shipping marks, pickup address, supplier contact, forwarder contact, and loading readiness.
+Confirm final carton count, packing list, commercial invoice, carton condition, labels, shipping marks, pickup address, supplier contact, forwarder contact, loading window, and whether the cartons are physically staged for pickup.

 Can PSI check Amazon FBA labels?